 Robert and I agree that we should all be pragmatic about our research and not listen to people who say that you should never use Excel for biology.

-We both use Excel for some things like manual curation and entering measurements.
-And then we switch to R or other languages for big data or specialized plotting and statistics.
+We both use Excel (or Google Slides) for some things like manual curation and entering measurements.
+And then we switch to R, Python, or other languages for working with big data or specialized plotting and statistics.

 Excel converts some gene names to dates